hinok/wavy/README.md

 Small library which gives you ability to create a wave animation on the `<canvas>`.

-Includes `hidpi-canvas-polyfill` ([src](https://github.com/jondavidjohn/hidpi-canvas-polyfill)) by @jondavidjohn

-Can be easily used in AMD / CommonJS / ES6 / legacy environments.
+Can be easily used in AMD / CommonJS / ES6 environments.

 ## _"A picture is worth a thousand words"_